ZephyrZenn/FlashAiNews/README.md

 Create a `config.toml` file under `backend` directory.
 The provider only supports `openai`, `gemini`, `deepseek` now.

+You only need to provide one model configuration here.
+The app would choose the model with same name as `global.default_model`.
+Eg. In `models.deepseek-r1`, `deepseek-r1` is the model name.

 ```toml
 [global]
 default_model = "deepseek-r1"